 26. The word America comes from an Italian explorer.

 Amerigo Vespucci was an Italian merchant, explorer, and navigator from Florence.
 Between 1497 and 1504, Vespucci participated in at least two voyages.
 First on behalf of Spain and then for Portugal.
 But how did a whole continent come to have his name?
 When most thought differently, Vespucci arrived at a bold conclusion.
 He said he understood, back in 1501, that Brazil was part of a continent new to Europeans.
 He called it the New World.
 In 1507, the claim inspired cartographer Martin Waldseemüller.
 He recognized the accomplishments achieved by Vespucci.
 So, he applied the Latinized form “America” to a map showing the New World.
 Other cartographers followed his example.
 By 1532, the name America found itself permanently pinned to the newly discovered continent.

 27. The word Columbus comes from an Italian explorer.

 Did you know Columbus was Italian?
 Christopher Columbus was an explorer and navigator.
 Back then, crossing the Atlantic Ocean was thought to be impossible.
 However, he did the impossible four times.
 His expeditions were the first European contact with the Caribbean, Central America, and South America.
 His feat opened extensive European exploration and colonization of the Americas.

 But was Columbus Italian?
 Did you know there is controversy about this topic?
-You may find this documentary interesting.
+You may find this post interesting.
 Researchers assure Christopher Columbus was not born in Genova, Italy but Portugal.
 According to this source, he worked as a spy for the King of Portugal in Spanish courts.
 It sounds stretching, but the researchers do mention some interesting points.

 So, we have reached the end of our 27 amusing facts about the Italian language.
 It could be 26 if someday proof reveals Columbus was not Italian.
 What do you think?